rockballslab/vps-secure/README.md

 > This is the exact setup I run in production: n8n stacks, microservices, and autonomous AI agents.
 I don't ship tools I don't trust with my own infrastructure.

 This project took serious effort to get right.
 The depth of what it covers — and the quality of the result — is something I'm genuinely proud of.
-Built with focus, obsession for detail, and a lot of help from Claude and my AI agents on Dust.
+Built with focus, obsession for detail, and a lot of help from Claude and my team of AI agents on Dust.

 ---